jroller33/ReactJS-Animations/README.md

 This repo is mainly for playing around with animations using ReactJS. <br />
 These are not standalone projects. <br />
-Each animation is created inside its own react app, so I can experiment with the animation on its own.

 [License MIT](./LICENSE)